 When it comes to staying safe during your Hawaiian vacation, it all comes down to staying aware and following beachside protocol.
 Many of Hawaii’s creatures are glorious and non-aggressive unless you accidentally invade their space.

-Keep a close eye on curious kids and enjoy observing Hawaii’s flora and fauna from a safe distance.
 Ready to plan your Hawaii trip?
 Explore the best experiences to book and places to stay here on Hawaii Travel with Kids.